ferminhg/learning-go/README.md

 ### 1. Fork this repository

-The way of go with these challenges is by forking this repository and working in your own version of the repository.
+The way to go with these challenges is by forking this repository and working in your own version of the repository.
 This way, all of us can have tons of solutions to learn from!

 ### 2. Install Go

 Follow instructions from https://go.dev/doc/install.

-On macOS if you are currently using Homebrew is even easier, just type in your terminal:
+On macOS, if you are currently using Homebrew is even easier, just type in your terminal:
 ```bash
 brew install go
 ```